Regeneron COVID-19 Antibody Cocktail Description

 Regeneron (REGN) is a leading biotechnology company that invents life-transforming medicines for people with serious diseases.

-The clinical evidence from Regeneron’s outpatient trial suggests that monoclonal antibodies such as casirivimab and imdevimab have the greatest benefit when given early after diagnosis.
+Regeneron’s outpatient trial's clinical evidence suggests that monoclonal antibodies such as casirivimab and imdevimab have the greatest benefit when given early after diagnosis.

 COVID-19 antibody cocktail is currently in phase 3 clinical trials to determine the correct dosage.

 November 5, 2020 - Regeneron announced an update from the independent data monitoring committee (DMC) for the United Kingdom-based RECOVERY trial evaluating REGN-COV2 in hospitalized patients with COVID-19.
-The DMC reviewed available safety and efficacy data for the 15,545 total patients randomized, including the 325 patients who were in the arm randomized to receive either REGN-COV2 or control.
-The DMC advised that, in the light of these data and the available external information, they saw no cogent reason to modify the protocol or intake to the study and recommended continuing recruitment of eligible patients to all study arms.
+The DMC reviewed available safety and efficacy data for the 15,545 total patients randomized, including the 325 patients in the arm randomized to receive either REGN-COV2 or control.
+In light of these data and the available external information, the DMC advised that they saw no cogent reason to modify the study's protocol or intake and recommended continuing recruitment of eligible patients to all study arms.

 October 30, 2020 - Regeneron announced it received a recommendation from the independent data monitoring committee for the REGN-COV2 antibody cocktail treatment trials for COVID-19 that the current hospitalized patient trial be modified.